luisquintanilla/mlnet-workshop/labs/07-mlops.md

 ## Phase 7.3: Add model training to our GitHub workflow
 To automatically train our model, we will need to use the `dotnet run` command to run our console application.
-To do so, go ahead and add the following to your GitHub Action's workflow file:
+To do so, go ahead and add the following to your GitHub Action's workflow file.
+Commit and push the changes to your master branch
 ```
     - name: Train
       working-directory: 'src/TrainConsole'
       run: dotnet run --project TrainConsole.csproj
 ```

-Your workflow file should now look as below.
-The GitHub action should take a couple of minutes to complete, and if all is setup correctly be successful.
+Your complete `dotnet-core.yml` file should now look like:

 ```
 name: .NET Core